Arts and CultureNewsSF Bay Area

 JC Carlston

-JC is a freelance writer of untypical nonsense and former co-owner and founder of Lower Branch (art blog/nomadic curating group) and the Lower Branch Gallery in San Francisco's Tenderloin district.
-A sports nerd with an appetite for all things art and absurd.
-He can easily be found bopping around all corners of the city with a beer and burrito in hand, keep an eye out and say hello.
+Jarrett Carlston aka JC is a Bay native based in San Francisco.
+A writer and lover of untypical nonsense.
+He is the former co-owner and founder of Lower Branch (art blog, nomadic curating group and gallery).
+You got sports, art, music or dranks?
+Holler.
+He can easily be found bopping around all corners of the city with a beer or burrito in hand, so keep an eye out and say hello.